Seo Ji-seok

 Seo Ji-seok (born Seo Jong-wook, 9 September 1981) is a South Korean actor.
-He is best known for playing in the long-running TV series, notably in the 167-episode KBS1 daily drama Pure in Heart (Pure 19), which brought him to win Best New Actor at the 2006 KBS Drama Awards.
+He is best known for playing in the long-running TV series, notably in the 167-episode KBS1 daily drama Hearts of Nineteen (Pure 19), which brought him to win Best New Actor at the 2006 KBS Drama Awards.

 Early life and education

 Seo was an athlete specializing in 100 metres and 200 metres sprint in middle school.
 He won four gold medals in a variety of sports when he was 16 years old and was also chosen to be the member of the national team.
 However, in 1999, he was hit by a vehicle while he was crossing the street, and was hospitalized for 6 months.
 He was then scouted on the street, while working part-time, by a talent manager who liked his refined appearance, henceforth choosing acting as his career.
 Seo graduated from Seoul Institute of the Arts, majoring in Bachelor of Film and Television.